THE VESSEL

 North Seymour Island

 In the afternoon, we walk between numerous nesting frigatebirds.
-Later, we attend an evening briefing, farewell cocktail, and dinner.
+Later, we attended an evening briefing, a farewell cocktail, and dinner.

 DAY 7